datocms/mcp/README.md

 - **view_script**: View the content of a previously created script
 - **update_script**: Update an existing script
 - **execute_script**: Run a script against your DatoCMS project (requires an API token)

+### Limitations & Known Issues

+This MCP is more reliable than most alternatives, but let's be honest about what to expect:

+- **Speed**: Complex operations are slow.
+Generating a landing page can take 5-10 minutes.
+Simple tasks that would take seconds via direct API calls may take a minute or more through the MCP due to the discovery and planning stages.

+- **Token consumption**: The documentation-aware approach is expensive.
+Each operation can burn through thousands of tokens because we retrieve full method documentation and examples.
+This is necessary for success, but it comes at a cost.

+- **Unpredictability**: LLMs sometimes take inefficient paths, forget context, or make mistakes even with complete information.
+Success rates improve significantly when you:
+  - Provide clear, precise prompts
+  - Anticipate sources of uncertainty and address them upfront
+  - Allow the LLM to learn your content model through initial operations

+- **Scale limitations**: Very large records or particularly complex batch operations may hit timeout or output limits.
+The server can handle most real-world scenarios, but edge cases exist.

+**Why release it?** Because despite these limitations, it successfully handles complex multi-step operations that break other MCPs.
+It can generate landing pages, translate content, modify schemas, and perform batch updates — tasks that require genuine understanding of your content model.
+When it works, it works well.
+And it works often enough to be genuinely useful.

 ### Security